portworx/px-docs/release-notes/rel-notes-priv.md

 * PWX-4709 - Support for adding CloudDrive (EBS volume) to an existing node in a cluster
 * PWX-4777 - Fix issues with `pxctl volume inspect` on shared volumes hanging when a large number of volume inspects are done
+* PWX-4525 - `pxctl status` shows invalid cluster summary in some nodes when performing an upgrade from 1.2 to 1.3

 ### Errata